-A few months ago, when my 6 going on 7–year old was just a little over 5, I engaged the young lad in a conversation that I expected would leave me excited.
-But at the end of it, I was left in a deeply pensive state.
-Here’s what happened.
+Conversations with children can be unexpectedly profound, revealing not just their dreams but also, our fears and hopes as parents.
+A few months ago, when my 6 going on 7–year–old was just a little over 5, I engaged the young lad in a conversation that I expected would leave me excited.
+At the end of it, I was left deeply pensive.
+Here’s a bit of a back story.

 So, on this fateful day, I asked the baby brother, “What would you like to be when you grow up?”
-His response, which I didn’t expect, left my heart racing and my mind puzzled.
+His response left me puzzled.

 “I don’t know.”
-He retorted non-chalantly.
-But of course I would press further.
+He retorted nonchalantly.
+But of course, I would press further.
 What does he mean by “he doesn’t know”?
-Didn’t his older brother decipher his probable inclination at just age 3 and is currently honing that skill?
+Didn’t his older brother “know” at just age 3 and is currently honing that skill?
 He’s already 5 and doesn’t know.
-He’s gotta be kidding with me.
-So I rephrased the question, considerate to think that it was probably his mind was too young to understand the context of the discussion.
+He’s got to be kidding with me.
+So, I rephrased the question, assuming that, probably, his mind was too young to understand the context of the discussion.

-“You know your brother loves to draw and is already a great artist for his age right?”
+“You know your brother likes to draw, right?
+And he is already a great artist for his age.”

-“Yes, I know he likes to draw!” he responded care freely.
+“Yes, I know he likes to draw!” he responded carelessly.

 “Ok, what about you?
-What do you REALLY (I emphasised this) love to do that you will continue to do in the future?
+What do you R-E-A-L-L-Y like to do that you will continue to do in the future?

-“I love to watch TV.
+“I like to watch TV.
 I love cartoons.”

-“Jem-Jem, nobody watches TV for a living!
-How will you take care of yourself and your family when you grow up to become a man like daddy if you are going to watch TV all day?
+“Jerm-Jerm, nobody watches TV for a living, darling.
+How will you take care of yourself and your family when you grow up to become a man like Daddy if you are going to watch TV all day?
 Mommy and Daddy will not always be there.”
-And then he dropped what I considered the worse of it yet.
+And then he dropped what I considered the worst of it yet.

 “That’s why I don’t ever want to become an adult.”

-“But I won’t know what to do!” he added now with some sadness in his voice.
+“But I won’t know what to do!” he added this time, with a low tone and some sadness in his voice.

 “You will darling.
 That’s why mommy and daddy are sending you to school to learn all that you will require to become a better adult.
-You just need to put your heart to anything you want to do.
-No one ever knows it all at first, not even I nor daddy.
-We were once children like you too but we learn as we commit our heart to do whatever will help us to become what we desire for ourselves.”
+You just need to put your heart into anything you want to do.
+No one knows it all at first, not even I nor Daddy.
+We were once children like you too but we learn as we commit our hearts to do whatever will help us to become what we desire for ourselves.”

-“Ok.” he sounding unconvinced.
-So I hugged him tightly and dropped the subject for that day.
+“Ok.” he sounded unconvinced.
+So, I hugged him tightly and dropped the subject for that day.

-A few days later, the young lad runs to me with unbelievable excitement in his voice.
+A few days later, the young lad ran to me with unbelievable excitement.

 “Mommy I know what I want to be when I grow up!”
 My eyes lit up like the midday sun.

-“Yes, Jem, superheroes are not real!” his big brother added.
+“Yes, Jerm, superheroes are not real!” his big brother buttressed.

-“But I want to be like Hulk!” (his favourite animation character).
+“But I want to be like Hulk!” (his favourite Marvel character).

 “Ah!
-Mogbe!” was all I could instantly utter, an exclamation to mean “I’m in trouble!” in the Yoruba language.
+Mogbe!” was all I could instantly utter, an exclamation that means “I’m in trouble!” in the Yoruba language.
 “Superheroes are not real ooooo!
 Being a superhero is not a job.”
-Well, I asked, he discovered and had responded.
+Well, I asked, he discovered and responded.
 Period!
 The rest was my cup of tea.

 How do I manage this?
 What do I do?
 How do I get this little boy to take a leaf from his big brother?

-Areeee!!! (a Yoruba exclamation) L’ori Nigeria yi sha?
+Arééé!!! (a Yoruba exclamation) Ni inu Nigeria yi sha?
 Ko si omi o! (meaning “In this Nigeria?
-There is no water o!)
+There is no water!”)
 Is this young man playing with me?
-Hmmm… I won’t even indulge him in this conversation.
+I won’t even indulge him by having this conversation.

-Not long after, it was going to be career day in their school.
-As soon as his teacher mentioned it to me, I just said “Game over!
-No more foreign cartoon-inspired superhero outfits.
-You will wear fila and agbada and be a native hero.”
+Not long after again, it was going to be Career Day in their School.
+As soon as his teacher mentioned it to me, I immediately resolved that there would be no more foreign cartoon-inspired superhero outfits.
+He will wear fila and agbada (a Yoruba-inspired outfit) and be an indigenous hero.

-Ok, now I need to get to the root of this.
-No more tight hugs and adjournments.
-I have observed overtime that this young lad is actually an old soul at heart.
-So let’s talk it out.
+Now I must get to the root of this shenanigan.
+No more kisses, tight hugs and adjournments.
+I have observed over time that this young lad is quite an old soul at heart.
+So, let’s talk it out, man to woman.

 “Because I want to save people’s lives.”

 Wooooah!
+My heart melted like a young damsel swept off her feet by her prince charming.
 I told you he was an old soul.
 His words were believable and something to begin working with.
-I got him the costume and helped him fine tune his lines for his presentation which he had drafted himself.
+I got him the costume and helped him fine-tune his lines for his presentation which he had drafted himself.
+Here’s what he presented –

 THAT’S MY SUPERHERO THERE!!!
-CAPTAIN JEM-JEM TO THE RESCUE!
+CAPTAIN JERM-JERM TO THE RESCUE!!!

-Proud mom moment.
-I made up my mind from that day that I will support his choice.
-Then I posted a video of his presentation on my social media platform but it was met with strict rebuff from some of my elders who said
+Proud Mom moment it was for me!
+I decided from that instant I would support his choice.
+Then I posted a video of his presentation on a social media platform.
+Unfortunately, it was met with a strict rebuff.

 “That’s not a good profession!
 Stop him from saying it now and redirect his words before it becomes too ingrained for him to change it.”

-My response, an unflinching “NO!”
+My response was an unflinching “NO!”
 If at age 5 he is already concerned about saving people’s lives, what could be a more laudable cause to live for?

-Over the next few months, I saw my young man show concern for and participate in a mock fire fighter drill, first aid and hospital care.
+Over the next few months, I saw my young man show concern for and participate in a mock firefighter drill, first aid and hospital care.
 And he affirmed again “When I grow up, I want to help people and save lives”.
 Could this be a budding Paramedic, Medical Doctor, Army General or any of their relations?
-Could his GENIUS actually be “SUPERHERO”?
+Could his GENIUS actually be a “SUPERHERO”?
 Only time will tell.
-All I can do is to create enabling environments to progressively increase his awareness of self and society.
+All I can do now is provide or create enabling environments that will help increase his awareness of self and society.

-This revelation made me reflect.
-At his age, I wasn’t quite sure of what I wanted to become.
-I eventually did and was enthusiastic about it in my mid teenage years.
-I believed so strongly that it was my natural proclivity which I was genius at, but then the declaration of it brought down a storm and was redirected by loving caregivers who actually meant well from their level of awareness, but led me to bury the dream and focus on what would be more prestigious in society.
+This revelation made me reflect deeply as I saw myself in his uncertainty, having once buried my dreams due to family expectations.
+At his age, I just wanted to sing.
+By my mid-teenage years, I wanted to sing, dance and act on big stages.
+I was a genius at them!
+But the declaration of my intent brought down a storm.
+Eventually, I was redirected by loving caregivers who really did mean well from their level of awareness, but inadvertently led me to bury my dreams and focus on what would be more lucrative for my upkeep and prestigious in society.

 Is this a similar situation for you?
-Have you embraced and are you engaging with your authentic self?
+What steps will you take today to unearth your buried potential?

 Cheers,